Section 12.3 Groups

 • Related Articles

-• Section 12.2 Users, Groups and Roles Organizational Chart
+• Section 12.2 Users, Groups, Policies, and Scopes Organizational Chart

 • Section 12 Security Management

-Security Management Security Management allows Administrators to set up users, groups, and roles which combined become a Security Policy.
-Policies are vital when it comes to keeping proper access rights to your most sensitive data.
-The ability to ...
+Security Management Security Management allows Administrators to set up users or groups, and policies and scopes, which, combined, become a Security Policy Definition (SPD).
+Policies are vital for keeping proper access rights to your most sensitive ...

 • Section 6.11 Print (Roadmap)